aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-sqs-cdk-python/README.md

-# DynamoDB Stream to SQS using EventBridge Pipes using CDK/Python
+# DynamoDB Stream to SQS using EventBridge Pipes with CDK/Python

 This pattern will send messages from a DynamoDB Stream into a target SQS queue using EventBridge Pipes.